 Procurement – Think Locally, Act Globally

 One of the key principles for procuring a pharmaceutical project is to align the objectives of all participants and for participants to articulate the business purpose and functionality of the facility and give consideration to budgeted cost, time schedules and the quality criteria so that the project team’s leadership has a clear picture of the road ahead and the objectives.
-All of the key stakeholders in the project owner’s company must participate and have internal alignment sessions which include facility flexibility, expandability, code compliance and amenities.
+All of the key stakeholders in the project owner’s company must participate and have internal alignment sessions that include facility flexibility, expandability, code compliance and amenities.

 For an international project, the alignment of the parties requires a broad analysis of issues and challenges unique to the selected site.
 From the conceptual design on, all significant players in facility design, procurement, construction and qualification must keep in mind unique aspects of the chosen location.
 Management (in practice and contractually) of the following issues during the construction process will assist in leading to a successful project:

-- Safety — procedures should be developed to fit local culture and customs, but the ultimate goal is to establish a “project culture” that ensures worker safety and environmental protection.
+- Safety – Procedures should be developed to fit local culture and customs, but the ultimate goal is to establish a “project culture” that ensures worker safety and environmental protection.

-- Transfer of design intent — initial planning for the project should consider the means by which the design intent will be transferred to the site and include a methodology for ensuring that the construction site staff has the benefit of the project technical approach established during the conceptual phase.
+- Transfer of design intent – Initial planning for the project should consider the means by which the design intent will be transferred to the site and include a methodology for ensuring that the construction site staff has the benefit of the project technical approach established during the conceptual phase.

-- Contractor capability - knowledge of the local business environment and the capability of area contractors are critical for execution in an international locale.
+- Contractor capability – Knowledge of the local business environment and the capability of area contractors are critical for execution in an international locale.

-- Local customs - there must be awareness of the social, legal and attitudinal differences between the company headquarters and the site location.
+- Local customs – There must be awareness of the social, legal and attitudinal differences between the company headquarters and the site location.
 Language and religious customs are the first differences that surface and must be accommodated.

-- Ethics and legal complications — bribery or under-the-table payments are still common in some areas of the world.
+- Ethics and legal complications – Bribery or under-the-table payments are still common in some areas of the world.
 Principled managers must avoid even the appearance of wrongdoing to protect the fiduciary interests of their companies and the owner and in accordance with the company’s national laws.

-- Productivity assessment — the only means to ensure that the project is tracking to its budget and schedule targets is to constantly measure and track the results of construction activities.
+- Productivity assessment – The only means to ensure that the project is tracking to its budget and schedule targets is to constantly measure and track the results of construction activities.

 We understand the interface between cost, risk and delivery.
-The size and international scope of our practice coupled with our industry knowledge puts us at the forefront of legal advisers in the sector and our approach gives our clients access to teams of lawyers who combine market knowledge with an international perspective.
+The size and international scope of our practice, coupled with our industry knowledge, puts us at the forefront of legal advisers in the sector and our approach gives our clients access to teams of lawyers who combine market knowledge with an international perspective.

 We understand that no two development projects are the same, even if the parties to the project have a successful track record of similar schemes.
 With significant experience of acting for both lenders and borrowers over several decades, we understand and identify the key commercial drivers that are relevant to all parties.
-We utilise this experience in order to evaluate the relative positions and commercial perspectives of all parties involved in the transaction and move quickly to assess your individual objectives.
-Our only goal is to adopt an approach which will protect your position and achieve your objectives; we do not raise irrelevant points and we will not unnecessarily delay your transaction.
+We utilize this experience in order to evaluate the relative positions and commercial perspectives of all parties involved in the transaction and move quickly to assess your individual objectives.
+Our only goal is to adopt an approach that will protect your position and achieve your objectives; we do not raise irrelevant points and we will not unnecessarily delay your transaction.
 We work with you and the other parties involved in an efficient manner to navigate the legal and commercial complexities of your projects and to drive the transaction forward.